 The Council is required to make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs.
-In this Authority, the Chief Finance Officer (CFO) is the Head of Finance and Procurement with the responsibility:
+In this Authority, the Chief Finance Officer (CFO) is the Assistant Director - Finance and Commissioning (Section 151)with the responsibility:

-To manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets;
+- To manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - To approve the Statement of Accounts.

-and

-To approve the Statement of Accounts.